MicrosoftDocs/CommunityToolkit/docs/maui/views/Popup.md

 The `Popup` view allows developers to build their own custom UI and present it to their users.

 The .NET MAUI Community Toolkit provides 2 approaches to create a `Popup` that can be shown in a .NET MAUI application.
 These approaches will depend on the use case.
-This page focuses on the simplest form of `Popup` - simply rendering an overlay in an application, for the more advanced approach enabling the ability to return a result from the `Popup` please refer to [Popup - Returning a result](./popup/popup-result.md).
+This page focuses on the simplest form of `Popup` - simply rendering an overlay in an application.
+For a more advanced approach, enabling the ability to return a result from the `Popup`, please refer to [Popup - Returning a result](./popup/popup-result.md).

 ## Displaying a Popup